 With that in mind, here’s a photo I took recently at Gifford Pinchot State Park in York County.
 I went there to shoot birds, but I couldn’t resist taking this.
 I took it shortly after I arrived and just as the subject was about to disappear in the morning fog.
 Some photographers speak of their work as trying to make the unseen visible.
 I could certainly make a case that that’s what I did here.

 After I took the photo, I decided to post it on the Photo Critique Forum at FM Forums.
 I like submitting my better work there for feedback.
 All who viewed it told me it needed more negative space.
 One of the members put it like this: “Creating more negative space will add more mystery and invite the viewer to imagine the rest of the image/story.
 Doing so will also add better feelings of solitude, and relaxation.”
 He then spent some time retouching the photo and came up with this.
-I think it’s an improvement over the original and a much stronger image.
+I think it’s an improvement over the original and a stronger image.
 What do you think?

 And This Just In